Higher Ed Social Media Managers and Their Mental Health

 Mental health is not just a personal consideration.
 The mental health of higher ed social media managers is something for the community at-large to keep in mind.

-and mental stressors of all involved.
-Data from this survey shows how significant
+levels and mental stressors of all involved.
+Data from this survey shows

-of a toll it can take on the well-being of social media managers in these
+how significant of a toll it can take on the well-being of social media

 There are personal strategies that can help improve mental health – like taking breaks, trying to better balance work and life, finding a routine, developing hobbies, exercising, and more.
 It should be stressed, though, that those struggling with their mental health should consider seeing a counselor.
 Supervisors and institutions should provide clear ways to support their social media managers in receiving this type of care.
 For those interested in learning more, visit https://www.mentalhealth.gov/ to find out general offerings to better mental health within the United States.
 We also encourage you to talk with your human resources liaisons to better understand what support may exist for employees at your institution.

 Supervisors should consider how they can best support their social media managers.
 Data suggests learning more about the details of the social media manager role will help.
 Supervisors can attend one of the many higher ed social media conferences such as: CASE Social Media & Community, HighEdWeb, eduWeb, various Academic Impressions conferences, Higher Ed Experts, etc. Dr. Josie Ahlquist is an expert in higher ed digital leadership and has developed multiple opportunities to study and better understand social media strategy.

 If you are a “team of one,” remember that you are not alone.
 There is an entire community of people in similar positions who are willing to engage with you.
 Check out #HESM, #CASESMC, the #HigherEdSocial Facebook group and the Higher Ed Comm and Social Media Slack channel to meet other social media managers.
 After all, we are social creatures at heart.